GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 ---

 ## Pub/Sub API Logging for Preemptible VM (pVM) Shutdowns
+This tutorial is for sending notifications from [Preemptible VMs](https://cloud.google.com/preemptible-vms/) to Pub/Sub for logging purposes.

 ## Create the instance
 To start we’ll use a regular instance and will configure python libraries and the script to make sure it works fine we'll then